vimeo/psalm/docs/running_psalm/dealing_with_code_issues.md

 vendor/bin/psalm --set-baseline
 ```

-will generate a file psalm-baseline.xml containing the current errors.
-Alternateivly you can specify the name of your baseline file.
+will generate a file `psalm-baseline.xml` containing the current errors.
+Alternatively, you can specify the name of your baseline file.

 ```
 vendor/bin/psalm --set-baseline=your-baseline.xml